 I am told Heart of Darkness was the inspiration for a classic Marlon Brando movie.
 I’ve seen several of his movies and I’m not sure which one it is.
 On the Waterfront seems to be the closest, as they’re both set near water.
 If that is the case then I must say I am appalled.
 Not with On the Waterfront itself—it’s a fine motion picture—but rather with the producers’ butchering of the source material.
 Joseph Conrad goes and writes this brilliant work and then some big shot moviemakers come in and trash it to suit their tastes (and no doubt for big money).
 It’s a disgrace.
 Apart from the water, On the Waterfront is nothing like Heart of Darkness.
 The most memorable line from the book, Kurtz’s dying words, is replaced in the movie by Brando’s character saying he could have been a contender.
 Joseph Conrad must have been so disappointed.
 But that’s Hollywood for you.

 Clocking in at a little over a hundred pages, Heart of Darkness grabs you by the collar, draws you in and knocks you over, and then it’s finished.
-It’s a powerful and intriguing read.
+It’s a powerful read.
 7/10

 © 2018 MILES VENISON ALL RIGHTS RESERVED